george-hawkins/arf-drone/pixhawk-setup.md

 _Throttle and pitch are both low._
 ![pictch reversed](images/mission-planner/pitch-reversed.png)

----

 When you press _Connect_ in MP it will check the firmware version on your flight controller and inform you if a newer version is available.
 It's important to lookup the release announcements for a new version as it may involve additional steps.
 Version numbers are of the form MAJOR.MINOR.PATCH, e.g. 3.4.6, and changes that involve the MAJOR or MINOR number are far more likely to involve such steps, e.g. the recent (at the time of writing) change from 3.4.6 to 3.5.0 that's covered by this [announcement](https://discuss.ardupilot.org/t/copter-3-5-0-has-been-released/19241) on the [ArduPilot blog](https://discuss.ardupilot.org/c/blog) that requires setting the frame type again and doing a compass recalibration.
 You can also find the more detailed, but less easy to consume, release notes [here on Github](https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/ReleaseNotes.txt).
 You can check the latest stable firmware version currently published on the ArduPilot firmware site by checking the file [`Copter/stable/PX4/git-version.txt`](http://firmware.ardupilot.org/Copter/stable/PX4/git-version.txt).
 With 3.5.0 ArduCopter has a single multirotor version, previously there were separate versions for quad, hex, octa etc. and so beside the `PX4/git-version.txt` you'll still find files like [`PX4-quad/git-version.txt`](http://firmware.ardupilot.org/Copter/stable/PX4-quad/git-version.txt) that actually cover an older previous release (presumably these will eventually be cleared out).

-Arming is done by pressing the safety button until it goes solid red and then pushing the throttle to the lower-right corner.

-To disarm move throttle to lower-left corner.

 The Pixhawk indicates that it's not ready to arm with double flashing yellow.

 TODO: this may not be true - according to pixhawk.org "Amber - Low battery or Failsafe (Return to home, etc)" - so this may just have been because I was in RTL flight mode.
 Hmmm... if I power up the Pixhawk while in flight mode RTL then it flashes yellow, if I then flip to stabilize then all is good and if I flip back to RTL it (oddly) flashes blue rather than going back to yellow.
 So flashing yellow only happens if you boot in a stupid mode.

-If you try to arm in this situation the Pixhawk will beep loudly twice.

-The Pixhawk flashes blue while waiting for a lock.

-It complained that "GPS speed error 1.4 (needs 1.0)".
-However the real issue seems to have been that during the wizard steps I'd flipped the flight mode switches - I should have returned them all to their default position so that I was in acceptable flight mode for take off, i.e. stabilize.

 From <http://ardupilot.org/copter/docs/arming_the_motors.html> "You can only arm or disarm in Stabilize, ACRO, AltHold and Loiter mode."

-Once everything is good the Pixhawk flashes green to indicate its ready to be armed and once armed it goes solid green.

-If it beeps twice and refuses to arm despite blinking green check you've pressed the safety button!

----

 How to reset the flight controller: <http://ardupilot.org/copter/docs/common-parameter-reset.html>